pluralsight/guides/in-review/microsoft-net/how-to-write-your-first-multi-threaded-application-with-c/article.md

 In this example we have 2 threads accessing the same resource.
 Using the lock keyword will guarantee that the shared variable will be accessed by one one thread at a time.
 While thread t1 is executing the code within the lock block, thread t2 will be waiting.

+These basics of c# multi-threading programming will prepare you for advance topics like Concurrent data structure, Wait handles, Tasks and asynchronous programming with C#.